 - Vicinity Letter.
 When a student under the age of twenty-one (21) is found to be in the vicinity of alcohol but not in possession of or consuming it, a Vicinity Letter may be issued.
 This sanction may only be given once in response to this behavior, as a warning, before additional consequences are taken.

 - Residence Hall Reassignment.
 The student is reassigned to another room and/or hall and may be restricted from her/his former residence.

 - Conduct Probation.
 Conduct Probation shall be for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found responsible for violating the Code of Student Conduct or College Policies during the probationary period.
-Any violation committed during the probationary period may result in a review of the student’s status at The College at Brockport.
+Any violation committed during the probationary period may result in a review of the student’s status at SUNY Brockport.

 - Revocation or Denial of Recognition.
-Group or organization misconduct may include revocation or denial of recognition (including all privileges) from The College at Brockport.
+Group or organization misconduct may include revocation or denial of recognition (including all privileges) from SUNY Brockport.

 - Removal from the Residence Halls.
 The student may be required to move out of her/his residence hall and be restricted from living on campus for a specified period of time.